kurone-kito/japanese-law-translation/packages/jlt-builder/README.md

 the result to `jlt-builder`, creating `e2j.json`, `j2e.json` and `k2e.json`
 under `packages/jlt/src`.

+These JSON files are generated during the build process and are excluded from the repository via `.gitignore` (`packages/jlt/src/*.json`).
+They are large artifacts derived from the official XML and can always be recreated, so they are not committed to Git.

 If you already have an XML file, run:

 ```sh